do-know/Crypt-LE/README.md

 ### REQUIREMENTS

-There are just 3 essential things which should be in place for the package to be successfully installed: "gcc", "make" and the SSL development package.
+With Linux systems there are just 3 essential things which should be in place for the package to be successfully installed: "gcc", "make" and the SSL development package.
 The SSL development package name differs depending on Linux distribution and it can be either "libssl-dev" or "openssl-devel".
 See https://zerossl.com/installation.html for more details.

+With Windows you don't have to install anything but Perl.
+In fact, in case of [Strawberry Perl](http://strawberryperl.com/releases.html) you don't have to install Perl either - it is enough to download the portable version of it, unzip and then use "cpanm" to install Crypt::LE.
+This way you can even carry it with you on a flash drive and run it anywhere.

 ### INSTALLATION